ABuljko/Sudoku-App-Documentation/README.md

 **I.The tehnical part:**

--The user must have a functioning mobile devie
+    The user must have a functioning mobile devie
--The device has to be compmatible with the app
+    The device has to be compmatible with the app
--A touch screen that works properly
+    A touch screen that works properly

 **II.
 Play the game:**

-    -The user **MUST** be able to select the square on the sudoku board -The user **MUST** be able to imput a number in the selected square by pressing one of the number buttons -The user **MUST** be able to erase an already imputed number from the selected square
+    The user **MUST** be able to select the square on the sudoku board The user **MUST** be able to imput a number in the selected square by pressing one of the number buttons The user **MUST** be able to erase an already imputed number from the selected square

 **III.Mobile App Development Using Flutter:**

-    -The app **MUST** be developed using Flutter and **MUST** be built to run on Android devices.
+    The app **MUST** be developed using Flutter and **MUST** be built to run on Android devices.
-    -The use of Flutter widgets and best practices SHOULD be implemented for smooth and responsive UI.
+    The use of Flutter widgets and best practices SHOULD be implemented for smooth and responsive UI.

 5. **Analysis**:
 6. A) **DDD**: Do an Event-Storming to find your Domains!
 If your domain is too small, invent other domains around and document these domains (as if you have 100 Mio € from Edlich-Investment!) **(B)** Develop a clear strategic design with mappings/relationships with >4 Domains coming from an Event Storming **(A)**.
 Drop your Domains into a Core Domain Chart **(C)** and indicate the Relations = Mappings (! see MIRO examples again) between the Domains!